Braveland Conference: 1963–1980

 The influx of new high schools in the Milwaukee area led both the Braveland and Suburban Conferences to begin discussing realignment options in the early 1960s.
-With three more high schools set to join as full members in 1963 (Franklin, St. Francis and Sussex Hamilton), conference leadership decided that a seventeen-member conference was too unwieldy to continue.
+With three more high schools set to join as full members in 1963 (Franklin, Hamilton and St. Francis), conference leadership decided that a seventeen-member conference was too unwieldy to continue.
 The eight members in the southern suburbs left to form what later became the Parkland Conference: Franklin, Greendale, Greenfield, Muskego, New Berlin, Oak Creek, St. Francis and Whitnall.
 Their departure solidified the Braveland as a conference for the Milwaukee area's northern second-ring suburban schools.
 In 1966, Granville High School changed its name to Brown Deer High School, due in part to annexation of the formerly unincorporated town of Granville into the city of Milwaukee a few years earlier.
 Conference membership increased to ten in 1969 with the split of Menomonee Falls High School into Menomonee Falls East and Menomonee Falls North.